Settings for a linear or angular spring.

 ◆ mDamping

-float SpringSettings::mDamping = 0.0f |
+| float SpringSettings::mDamping = 0.0f |

-When mSpringMode = ESpringMode::FrequencyAndDamping mDamping is the damping ratio (0 = no damping, 1 = critical damping).
-When mSpringMode = ESpringMode::StiffnessAndDamping mDamping is the damping (c) in the spring equation F = -k * x - c * v for a linear or T = -k * theta - c * w for an angular spring.
-Note that if you set mDamping = 0, you will not get an infinite oscillation.
+Note that if you set this to 0, you will not get an infinite oscillation.
 Because we integrate physics using an explicit Euler scheme, there is always energy loss.
 This is done to keep the simulation from exploding, because with a damping of 0 and even the slightest rounding error, the oscillation could become bigger and bigger until the simulation explodes.

 ◆ mFrequency

-float SpringSettings::mFrequency = 0.0f |
+| float SpringSettings::mFrequency = 0.0f |

-Valid when mSpringMode = ESpringMode::FrequencyAndDamping.
-If mFrequency > 0 the constraint will be soft and mFrequency specifies the oscillation frequency in Hz.
-If mFrequency <= 0, mDamping is ignored and the constraint will have hard limits (as hard as the time step / the number of velocity / position solver steps allows).
+Valid when mMode = ESpringMode::FrequencyAndDamping.
+If > 0 the constraint will be soft and this specifies the oscillation frequency in Hz.
+If <= 0, mDamping is ignored and the constraint will have hard limits (as hard as the time step / the number of velocity / position solver steps allows).

 ◆ mMode